 At all of these stages a wide variety of workers is called upon, according to the needs of a research project.
 For clinical research, here is the procedure:

 “First of all a research protocol is established to ensure the quality of the study’s results.
 Based on this protocol, clinical sites will be selected and all functions will be put in placeMelanie Pomerleau indicates.

 In the heat of the action

-Finding the perfect candidate is a task that can sometimes be complicated.
-“Depending on the toxicity of the product, it will be tested on people who have the targeted disease,” says the director.
+Finding the perfect molecule candidate is an extensive process.
+“Depending on the toxicity of the product, it will be tested on healthy volunteers or on patients who have the targeted disease,” says the director.

 Ethics officers play an important role in clinical research.